Skip to main content Skip to footer

 What you're allowed to take without consent

-• Up to 15 cubic metres (m³) per day, per property.
+• up to 15 cubic metres per day, per property from surface water (streams, rivers, or lakes), or

 Water meters accurately measure the rate and quantity of water being taken.
 It helps consent holders meet conditions and gives a valuable insight into how and when water is being used—helping improve efficiency on the farm or orchard.